What do Licensed Practical Nurses Do?

 LPNs perform and coordinate clinical care within a health team, ensuring the smooth operation of each shift and unit.

-long-term care facilities, they provide direct care, supervise care aides, personal attendants, and support workers, and ensure quality standards are met.
+In long-term care facilities, they provide direct care, supervise care aides, personal attendants, and support workers, and ensure quality standards are met.
 In complex or unstable care environments, LPNs deliver hands-on care while supporting individuals in prioritizing tasks and achieving desired outcomes.

 In care facilities, LPNs work collaboratively within nursing teams, implementing nursing interventions as part of the client’s care plan and collaborating with registered nurses and other professionals to achieve desired health outcomes.